 Herby Veg Muffins

-This is a great, versatile savoury muffin recipe for using leftover cooked veg.
-I like using pumpkin and feta as a start, adding other vegetables I have on hand.
-These are particularly delicious topped with cream cheese and a dollop of relish or your favourite chutney.
+This is a great, versatile savoury muffin recipe for using leftover roast vegetables.
+These are particularly delicious topped with cream cheese and a dollop of relish.

 Makes 10 - 12 standard size muffins